Shriram-Balaji/purple-dagger/README.md

-## Purple Dagger   ️
+## Rad Proton

-This project aims to create a space for dev-news, dev-tips, daily design inspiration from across the web, code-named Purple Dagger 🗡🗡
+The React Frontend to create a space for dev-news, dev-tips, daily design inspiration from across the web.